Books BOOKS

 “God favors those who do charitable acts,” Christina replied, flashing the smith a merry little wink.
 “If their ability as archers is as skilled as those I observed on the green, he is about to reward me several times over.”

 The butts were already emplaced when Christina arrived at Westminster the next day, securing Pearl’s bridle to the rail as she had done so many times before.
 She saw a dozen men huddling closely together against the chilled wind, the five she had met the day prior as well as seven she did not know.
 Each carried a longbow in his hand, several lengthier even than the men who held them.
 They busied themselves stringing their bows as she neared.
-By the time she was within hailing distance, they were already prepared to nock their first arrow.

 “Good day to you fellows,” she remarked loudly to ensure she was heard over the gusting wind.